andreasblaze/Kh-071-01-DevOps/Linux/Readme.md

 ## 16) Give definitions of sticky bits and mechanism of identifier substitution.
 Give an example of files and directories with these attributes.

 ## 17) What file attributes should be present in the command script?

+## Part1
+## 1. How many states could has a process in Linux?

+## 2. Examine the pstree command.
+Make output (highlight) the chain (ancestors) of the current process.

+## 3. What is a proc file system?
+4. Print information about the processor (its type, supported technologies, etc.).

+## 5. Use the ps command to get information about the process.
+The information should be as follows: the owner of the process, the arguments with which the process was launched for execution, the group owner of this process, etc. 6.
+How to define kernel processes and user processes?

+## 7. Print the list of processes to the terminal.
+Briefly describe the statuses of the processes.
+What condition are they in, or can they be arriving in?

+## 8. Display only the processes of a specific user.
+9. What utilities can be used to analyze existing running tasks (by analyzing the help for the ps command)?

+## 10. What information does top command display?

+## 12. Display the processes of the specific user using the top command.

+## 12. What interactive commands can be used to control the top command?
+Give a couple of examples.
+13. Sort the contents of the processes window using various parameters (for example, the amount of processor time taken up, etc.)

+## 14. Concept of priority, what commands are used to set priority?

+## 15. Can I change the priority of a process using the top command?
+If so, how?
+16. Examine the kill command.
+How to send with the kill command process control signal?
+Give an example of commonly used signals.

+## 17. Commands jobs, fg, bg, nohup.
+What are they for?
+Use the sleep, yes command to demonstrate the process control mechanism with fg, bg.

+## Part2

+## 1. Check the implementability of the most frequently used OPENSSH commands in the MS Windows operating system.
+(Description of the expected result of the commands + screenshots: command – result should be presented)

+## 2. Implement basic SSH settings to increase the security of the client-server connection (at least 3.
+List the options for choosing keys for encryption in SSH.
+Implement 3 of them.

+## 4. Implement port forwarding for the SSH client from the host machine to the guest Linux virtual machine behind NAT.